postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/sharing.md

 If you are an [Editor](/docs/collaborating-in-postman/roles-and-permissions/) on the element you are sharing, you'll have the option to give your new collaborators a **Viewer** or **Editor** [role](/docs/collaborating-in-postman/roles-and-permissions/) on the element.
 If you are a [Viewer](/docs/collaborating-in-postman/roles-and-permissions/) on the element, you can share it, but you won't be able to assign roles.

-Individual team members and groups you invite will be notified immediately of your request to collaborate.
+Individual team members and groups you invite will be notified of your request to collaborate.
 External users who aren't on your Postman team will receive an invitation to join immediately if you're a [Team Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) or [Super Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles).
 If you aren't a Team Admin, your request to add external users to your Postman team will be shared with your Team Admins for approval.

 > If your team has [SSO enabled](/docs/administration/sso/intro-sso/), external users will be required to sign in using your team's SSO.